Yellow-Dog-Man/Locale/README.md

 ### If you're contributing a new language
 1. [Create a new Issue](https://github.com/Yellow-Dog-Man/Locale) for given language in format "Language [lang-code]", for example "English [en]", which will help coordinate efforts of different translators.
-1. Verify that our fork of ICU MessageFormat.NET has a pluralizer for your language, by checking the "AddStandardPluralizers()" function in this file: https://github.com/Yellow-Dog-Man/messageformat.net/blob/master/src/Jeffijoe.MessageFormat/Formatting/Formatters/PluralFormatter.cs
+1. Verify that our fork of ICU MessageFormat.NET has a pluralizer for your language.
+The following file should contain your language code: https://github.com/Yellow-Dog-Man/messageformat.net/blob/master/src/Jeffijoe.MessageFormat.MetadataGenerator/data/plurals.xml

 If you can't find your language code in this file, please make a Issue either on in this repository.
+If the language doesn't have any pluralization rules (meaning words don't change depending on a number), this might not be needed - but we suggest you test it first.

 Alternatively you can implement the pluralizer yourself based on the reference from the Unicode CLDR repository: https://github.com/unicode-org/cldr/blob/master/common/supplemental/plurals.xml and make a pull request for it to be merged with our fork or MessageFormat.NET